davemckeown/TypeSharp/README.md

 Status Update
 ---
 August 8th 2013 - The repository is now public, however the code has not been updated in several months due to changes in the TypeScript language spec.
 With the introduction of generics and the 0.9 release of TypeScript stabilizing I am preparing to make major updates to the project.
-I am welcoming feedback and contributions from the community, please feel free to send a pull request of file an issue.
+I am welcoming feedback and contributions from the community, please feel free to send a pull request or file an issue.
 If you would like to collaborate on development or have any questions my email is davemckeown@outlook.com

 To track progress as the project is updated for TypeScript 0.9 see the following issue: